How to Use a Classic One-Light Portrait Photo Setup to Create Rembrandt Lighting

 The first lighting pattern that we’re going to tackle is Rembrandt lighting.

-This lighting is named after Rembrandt von Rin, the 17th century painter, who was known for his amazing use of light in portraits.
-There’s a reason that we still remember his name almost 400 years later, and if you want some great lighting inspiration, spend some over his paintings and pay attention to how he used light to drama in his images.
+This lighting is named after Rembrandt von Rin, the 17th century Dutch painter, who was known for his amazing use of light in portraits.
+There’s a reason that we still his name almost 400 years later, and if you want some great lighting inspiration, spend some time looking over his and pay attention to how he used light to create drama in his images.

 While Rembrandt used many different lighting styles, the one he is best known for is his portrait lighting.
 Here’s an example of classic Rembrandt-style lighting.